If you’re looking into homemade cat food or have already made some, you’ll need a safe way to store the food that works for you.

 Freezing your homemade cat food is the best way to go about long-term storage by a long shot.
 It can keep for a very long time, and most foods will freeze well.
 It can be stored easily and safely without much effort.
 Freezing also allows you to order or prepare homemade meals in bulk, making long-term buying and meal planning much easier.

 Many commercial diets are packaged to be freezer-compatible and come with easy-to-follow instructions on how to defrost or thaw them before feeding them to your cat.
 This makes the overall process very convenient.

 However, freezing foods is not without its drawbacks.
 One downside is the fact that it takes time to thaw/defrost it, meaning you need to plan when you take a portion out of the freezer.
 Additionally, freezing and then defrosting meat often results in the loss of some of the moisture content, meaning that the diet, when served to your cat, will likely offer less hydration than a fresh diet.

 Meat flavor may also be compromised throughout the freezing and thawing process, meaning that some picky cats might not enjoy food when it’s stored this way.
 Furthermore, food that isn’t packaged and sealed properly can suffer from freezer burns when it’s placed in a freezer.
 Such food isn’t necessarily nutritionally compromised but might have its taste altered, which may also deter a picky eater.

 Traveling with frozen food can be a hassle, as it can begin to thaw and defrost before you reach your intended destination.
 An ice box is recommended when you transport frozen foods.

 Some refrigerators have a built-in chiller compartment, while others do not.
-For larger quantities of foods, purchasing a chiller might be required.
-However, for some people it is difficult to justify the purchase of a chiller for just this purpose only.
+For larger quantities of food, purchasing a chiller might be required.
+However, for some people, it is difficult to justify the purchase of a chiller for just this purpose.

 4. Vacuum Sealing